-INSTALLING THE WING SIDE FORCE
+INSTALLING THE WING TO THE FUSELAGE

-Attach the wings to the fuselage and secure the wing panels using 4 plastic screw.
+Attach the wings to the joiner tube and secure the wing panels to the fuselage.

-HORIZONTAL AND VERTICAL STABILIZER INSTALLATION
+HORIZONTAL STABILIZER INSTALLATION

 - 1. Using a modeling knife, cut away the covering from the fuselage for the stabilizer and remove it. - 2.
-Draw a center line onto the horizontal stabilizer. - Check the fit of the horizontal stabilizer in its slot.
+Draw a center line onto the horizontal stabilizer. - 3.
+Check the fit of the horizontal stabilizer in its slot.
 Make sure the horizontal stabilizer is square and centered to the fuselage by taking measurements, but don't glue anything yet. - 4.
-With the horizontal stabilizer correctly aligned, mark the shape of the fuselage on the top and bottom of the tail plane using a water soluble / non-permanent felt-tip pen. - 5.
-Remove the stabilizer.
-Using the lines you just drew as a guide, carefully remove the covering from between them using a modeling knife. - When cutting through the covering to remove it, cut with only enough pressure to only cut through the covering it's self.
-Cutting into the balsa structure may weaken it.
-This could lead to possible failure during flight.

-- 6. When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
+With the horizontal stabilizer correctly aligned, mark the shape of the fuselage on the top and bottom of the tail plane using a water soluble / non-permanent felt-tip pen. - Remove the stabilizer.
+Using the lines you just drew as a guide, carefully remove the covering from between them using a modeling knife. - 6.
+When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
 Apply a thin layer to the top and bottom of the stabilizer mounting area and to the stabilizer mounting platform sides in the fuselage.
 Slide the stabilizer in place and re-align.
 Double check all of your measurements one more time before the epoxy cures.
 Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape. - 7.
 After the epoxy has fully cured, remove the masking tape or T-pins used to hold the stabilizer in place and carefully inspect the glue joints.
 Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 8.
 Installing the elevator using C.A glue as installing the aileron.

-- Secure nylon hinges with instant glue, being careful horizontal fin and elevator. - B Align the center line of horizontal fin with elevator.
+- A Secure nylon hinges with instant glue, being careful tail wing and elevator. - Align the center line of horizontal tail with elevator. - Cut away film only here